AuriRex/GTFO_SimpleProgression/README.md

 ```

 * `UnlockAllLevels`: If progression lock should be ignored.
+* `ShowScrambledTimer`: Shows a glitching element below the rundown header.
 * `MaxBoosterCountPerCategory`: The amount of unique boosters per category should be allowed.
 * `ArtifactRewardMultiplier`: This value directly multiplies the gained booster currency awarded by collected artifacts.
   (Note: Using this will desync the visual booster value on the warden intel and on the end screen.)